Former MLB prospect suing Cincinnati Reds also claims Yankees derailed his career to protect Derek Jeter

 "Many nights I’ve slept in my Car and I’m put in a situation that I do not like,” he writes.
 “Without a Home and no Money to pay my bills, up to this point I have Educated myself by attending Law School, Earning a Masters Degree and an undergraduate specialization in Sports Administration."

-He was drafted in the 25th round after playing on the USA Junior National Team and with draftniks predicting he would be taken higher, either in the fourth or fifth round, according to reports.

-Yankees did not immediately respond to a request for comment from the Post and previously declined comment to other media, which reported on Lassiter's lawsuits this week, as did the Reds.
+The Yankees did not immediately respond to a request for comment from the Post and previously declined comment to other media, which reported on Lassiter's lawsuits this week.
+The Reds also declined comment